Data scientist is the buzzword job title that automatically instills a level of coolness and expertise in anyone working in the tech field.

 The US Bureau of Labor Statistics estimates jobs for computer and information research scientists (aka, data scientists) to jump 16% from 31,700 jobs (in 2018) to 37,000 come 2028, a higher-than-average growth rate.

 But how do you get into this industry?
 What does the data scientist career path look like?
+What are the different gigs of data scientist that you can do?
 And what does it take to explain big-picture figures to company higher-ups and stakeholders?

 Here, I’ll show you some steps to help get you there, plus experienced pros weigh in with their career tips; that and stats, research, and more along the way!